 Work Shouldn’t Hurt: CA Needs AB 701

 It’s time we demand better from these companies and step up to protect workers’ lives and safety.
-Sign our petition and tell legislators to pass AB 701: the Warehouse Workers Protection Act.
+Sign our petition and tell Gov. Newsom to sign AB 701: the Warehouse Workers Protection Act.

 Even before the pandemic, 250,000 warehouse workers throughout California did some of the most dangerous and back-breaking work.
 Now, risking COVID-19 to keep our state supplies and fed, frontline warehouse workers are suffering serious workplace injuries and illnesses at soaring rates.
 Brutal quotas and work speed at corporate giants like Walmart and Amazon force workers to perform at a rate that is dangerously unsafe.